lindavr/Docs/ContributorGuide/tools-and-setup.md

  ![GitHub profile example](./media/tools-and-setup/contributetogit.png)

- Then, click the edit icon in the GitHub version of the article
+ Then, click the "Edit this file" icon in the GitHub version of the article

  ![GitHub profile example](./media/tools-and-setup/editicon.PNG)